 Most startups outsource their PR programs to an agency.
 There’s no hard rule here, but bringing in a PR firm too soon is a common mistake.
 You need a robust proposition, market traction and general business momentum to support an ongoing PR program and to warrant the use of an agency.

-Before that, it’s best to use a freelance consultant or to focus efforts on other marketing programs.
+Before that, it’s best to use a freelance consultant or to focus efforts on other marketing programs like the ones provided by the Boston SEO company.
 Many freelancers are highly experienced, well-connected and very capable of sharpening the messaging.
 They can help gain initial media traction, often on a project basis.

 Internally, the company must be able to resource the program – that means budget, but also time.
 To help make an assessment, think about operational management of the campaign (who is managing the firm), availability of subject matter experts/spokespeople, and the flow of announcements the company is likely to make.
 Before that point, the priority should be in building out the proposition and winning early customers.